 Start by identifying the areas or departments that struggle the most with paper.
 If you’re not sure where to start, take a look at your human resources and accounts payable departments first.

 For example, in human resources, the hiring process often generates a great deal of paperwork, and maintaining employee files in keeping with HR compliance standards can be overwhelming.
-And in accounts payable, the constant stream of invoices that come in by mail and email piles up quickly, overwhelming staff and resulting in late payments.
+And in accounts payable, the constant stream of invoices that come in by mail and email piles up quickly, overwhelming staff and resulting in late payments making AP and HR excellent areas for mailroom outsourcing and electronic document management.

 2. Which business processes are the slowest?

 Now that you’ve identified the area of your business that struggles with paper clutter the most, dig in a little further to find out specifically which processes are the culprits.
 Talk to your employees to understand the processes they feel are the slowest or most inefficient, then map them out together step by step, noting important information like the purpose of each step, how much time it takes, and who is responsible.
-This is an important step in improving efficiency with a paperless office and automated workflow.
+This is important step will help you or your document scanning company tailor a process that works for your individual business.

 3. How will you store your documents once they’re digitized?

-Do you have a plan for managing your documents after they’ve been scanned and digitized?
+Do you have a plan for electronic document management after your documents have been scanned and digitized?
 Document management software is a great choice because it solves several problems at once: it’s secure, simple to use, and scalable as you grow.
 Whether you decide to host the software on your in-house servers or in the cloud, your digitized documents will be logically organized and instantly accessible from anywhere.

 Once your documents are securely stored in your document management software, decide what you want to do with the original paperwork.
 If you’d like to purge the documents and save space in your office, look to a reputable document management partner for help.
 They can work with an NAID certified shredding company to securely destroy your documents and return a certificate of destruction to you.